Best Practices for Managing AWS Access Keys

-When you access AWS programmatically, you verify your identity and
+When you access AWS programmatically, you use an access key to verify your identity and

-the identity of your applications by using an access key.
+the identity of your applications.
 An access key consists of an access key ID (something like

 AKIAIOSFODNN7EXAMPLE) and a secret access key (something like

 Anyone who has your access key has the same level of access to your AWS resources that you do.
 Consequently, AWS goes to significant lengths to protect your access keys, and, in keeping with our shared-responsibility model, you should as well.

 The steps that follow can help you protect access keys.
 For general background, see AWS Security Credentials.

 Your organization may have different security requirements and policies than those described in this topic.
 The suggestions provided here are intended to be general guidelines.

 Remove (or Don't Generate) a Root Account Access Key

 An access key is required in order to sign requests that you make using the AWS Command Line Tools, the AWS SDKs, or direct API calls.
 Anyone who has the access key for your root account has unrestricted access to all the resources in your account, including billing information.
 You cannot restrict the permissions for your root account.